pepkit/looper/docs/pre-submission-hooks.md

 ### Included plugin: `looper.write_sample_yaml_cwl`

 This plugin writes a sample yaml file compatible as a job input file for a CWL pipeline.
 This plugin allows looper to be used as a scatterer to run an independent CWL workflow for each sample in your PEP sample table.
-You can parametrize the plugin with a custom output file name using `sample_yaml_cwl`.
-If the parameter is not provided, the file will be saved in `{looper.output_dir}/submission/{sample.name}_cwl.yaml`.
+You can parametrize the plugin with a custom output file name using `sample_yaml_cwl_path`.
+If the parameter is not provided, the file will be saved in `{looper.output_dir}/submission/{sample.sample_name}_sample_cwl.yaml`.

 **Parameters:**